joaotavora/yasnippet/doc/snippet-expansion.rst

 Use the X window system
 ~~~~~~~~~~~~~~~~~~~~~~~

-The function ``yas/x-prompt`` can be used to show a popup menu for you
+The function ``yas-x-prompt`` can be used to show a popup menu for you
 to select.
 This menu will be part of you native window system widget,
 which means: